26 February 2019

 “We also pick up surplus food weekly from Asda through FareShare Go.
 Even though food is nearing the end of its shelf life it’s always really good quality.
 All the Asda staff are really engaged with the partnership too.
 They all seem keen and interested and want to hear how the food is helping people.”

-Research has found that one in five of FareShare’s charity members would cease to exist without their membership.
+Research has found that one in five of FareShare’s charity members would have to close without their membership.
 This is certainly the case for Food for Life.
 Emma explains: “We’re absolutely reliant on FareShare Yorkshire and FareShare Go.
 We’d find it impossible to run the project otherwise, especially with the amount of people we’re now supporting.

 “Thanks to the FareShare membership, we’re now going to increase our Food Hub opening to twice a week so that we can help more people.
 At the food hub, last week we had 59 people visit in just two hours – so we know there is a real need and demand for what we’re doing.”